jonnymaserati/welleng/README.md

 ## New Features!

+  - **World Magnetic Model Calculator:** calculates magnetic field data from the [World Magnetic Model](http://www.geomag.bgs.ac.uk/research/modelling/WorldMagneticModel.html) if magnetic field strength is not provided with the survey data.
   - **ISCWSA MWD Rev5 error model:** added the latest ISCWSA error model that includes tortuousity effects on location uncertainty.
   - **Import from Landmark .wbp files:** using the `exchange.wbp` module it's now possible to import .wbp files exported from Landmark's COMPASS or DecisionSpace software.
   ```python